cybersuno/JHU_Predictor/JHU_Word_Predictor/JHU_Word_Predictor_Presentation.md

 The Model: Getting data
 ========================================================

-Model is built using quanteda and data.table libraries.

-Each file is sampled (10% of its length) to build a corpus.
+Each of the three files is sampled: 10% of its length.
+To build a corpus.
+This is aimed to have a fast to load model in the shiny application.
 With quanteda, we add a docvar with the source of the information.

 ```r
     #(part of a function)